 The 14-month Aviation Maintenance Technology (AMT) program is comprised of 44 FAA mandated subjects divided into three sections: General, Airframe and Powerplant.
 This fast-paced program allows students to take their exams upon completion of training.

-NAA also offers Avionics Technology (AVT) training for those who possess an A&P certification and want to continue their education.
-The avionics program is seven months long and focuses on teaching the electrical components and systems of an aircraft.
+NAA offers Advanced Aircraft Systems (AAS) training for those who possess an A&P certification and want to continue their education.
+The Advanced Aircraft Systems program is seven months long and focuses on teaching the electrical components and systems of an aircraft.

+Students can choose to enroll in both programs, which make up the 21-month Aviation Maintenance Professional (AMP) program.
 With today’s sophisticated aircraft, technicians with both mechanical and electrical education are in high demand.

-Students can choose to enroll in both programs, which comprise the Aviation Maintenance Professional (AMP) program.
-This program is 21 months long and students receive instruction in both aviation maintenance and avionics.

-At NAA students learn the curriculum through three primary modes: classroom instruction accompanied by text and workbook review, team oriented projects in a laboratory setting which simulate on the job skills and real world experience working on aircraft at our hangar.
+At NAA, students learn the curriculum through three primary modes: classroom instruction accompanied by text and workbook review, team oriented projects in a laboratory setting which simulate on the job skills and real world experience working on aircraft at our hangar.

 For gainful employment information and statistics please click here.